devdav1999/currency-rate2/README.md

 API: https://api.exchangeratesapi.io/latest

+Clicking on a currency abbreviation will populate a bar inside the bar container along with the default bars already inside.

 Clicking on an individual graph will alert the user of the current rate of the base currency against the currency targeted.

 Here is a screenshot of the bar graph in action.